Review and sign transactions from a single secure screen with Ledger Flex™

 What is Self Custody in crypto?

 Cryptocurrencies and NFTs operate on what is known as “web3”, which are sites and applications built on blockchain technology.
 A central tenant of web3 is the idea of decentralization, which removes third-party intermediaries from transactions and allows users to exercise complete ownership over their assets.
 This is a departure from the centralization that is common in traditional financial settings like banks.
-In web3, users can choose to be their own banks, and they can do this through self custody.
+In web3, users can choose to be their own banks, and they can do this through self-custody.

-Cryptocurrencies power web3 and users can choose to store them on custodial or non-custodial wallets.
+Cryptocurrencies power web3 and users can choose to store them in custodial or non-custodial wallets.
 Custodial exchanges come with a degree of centralization just like traditional banks.
 Non-custodial wallets allow the user to become their own bank and be in charge of their asset security.
 Keeping your Bitcoin in a non-custodial wallet is similar to keeping carats of gold in your own vault.
-As long as you safeguard your private keys, your asset will always remain safe and intact.
+As long as you safeguard your private keys, your assets will always remain safe and intact.

 Asset custody and the element of trust